View on GitHub

 Tax declaration

-The association can be subject to the legal persons tax regime, or societies tax regime.
-Basically, it is submitted to the legal persons tax if it does not perform any commercial operation, ans to the societies tax if it engages in commercial operations (ie, it sells goods).
+Associations can be subject to the moral persons tax regime, or societies tax regime.
+Basically, it is submitted by default to the legal persons tax if it does not perform any commercial operation.
+If it engages in commercial operations (ie, it sells goods), it can be subject to the societies tax instead.
+The key to decide is if the commercial operations are a main activity or an auxiliary activity.
+This form may help to decide.

 You must be able to justify all the income and expenditure of your non-profit organization with supporting documents.
 Unjustified expenses may possibly be penalized by a maximum tax at the rate of 102%.